wp-plugins/woocommerce-dynamic-gallery/readme.txt

 == Upgrade Notice ==

+= 1.2.6 =
+Upgrade now for full compatibility with WooCommerce Version 2.1 and WordPress version 3.8.1.
+Includes full backward compatibly with WooCommerce versions 2.0 to 2.0.20 plus 4 Tweaks.

 = 1.2.5.6 =
 Upgrade now for full a3rev Plugin Framework compatibility with WordPress version 3.8.0 and backwards.
 New admin interface full mobile and tablet responsive display.